JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_aircrafts.rst

 * :code:`CMODEL` : 'FIX' if the aircraft stays on the same grid model, 'MOB' if the aircraft may change of grid model (always the finest depending on the horizontal position).
 'FIX' by default

 * :code:`CTITLE` : name of the aircraft.
-If not provided, it is set to 'AIRCRAnnn' with $nnn$ the number of the aircraft
+If not provided, it is set to 'AIRCRAnnn' with nnn the number of the aircraft

 * :code:`LALTDEF` : if .FALSE. (by default), atlitude is given in meters; if .TRUE. altitude is given in pressure (hPa)